 Kakadu is a World Heritage site, one of only about 20 in the world based on both cultural and natural significance.
 The park contains 196 aboriginal art sites, reflecting the age-old cultural history of the area.
-Unique in its landscapes, biodiversity and rich ecosystems, Kakadu draws hundreds of thousands of tourists a year.
-Though within its borders, Jabiluka is excised from the park.
-The mineral lease for Jabiluka is held by the mining company Energy Resources of Australia (ERA), which operates the nearby Ranger Uranium Mine.
-Approval for mining Jabiluka was made by the Australian government despite the fact that mining within Kakadu is prohibited and in the face of opposition from the traditional owners.
+Unique in its landscapes, biodiversity, and rich ecosystems, Kakadu draws hundreds of thousands of tourists a year.
+Nevertheless, mining has been permitted in Jabiluka, though it falls within the park’s boundaries.
+The mineral lease for Jabiluka is held by the mining company Energy Resources of Australia (ERA).
+Approval for mining Jabiluka was made by the Australian government despite the fact that mining within Kakadu is prohibited and opposed by the traditional owners.

 Thanks to lobbying efforts on the part of Katona and Margarula, the World Heritage Committee sent an inspection team to the mine site in October 1998 to assess threats to the area, with the intention of declaring Kakadu a World Heritage site “in danger,” a move that brought significant international awareness to the campaign.